tbela99/css-parser/files/css-module.md

 - folder: the folder name
 - ext: the file extension

-the pattern placeholders can optionally have a maximum number of characters:
+The pattern placeholders can optionally have a maximum number of characters:
 ```
 pattern: '[local:2]-[hash:5]'
 ```
-the hash pattern can take an algorithm, a maximum number of characters or both:
+The hash pattern can take an algorithm, a maximum number of characters or both:
 ```
 pattern: '[local]-[hash:base64:5]'
 ```